cbarkr/blog/content/notes/tor.md

 ### Correlating Traffic
 Once an attacker has confirmed their control over a circuit, they must correlate traffic entering the entry relay and exiting the exit relay.
 This can be achieved via timing attacks or traffic analysis.
 ### 2. Website Fingerprinting
-> A set of methods to uniquely identify destination websites based on metadata and/or patterns in communication traffic.
-Packet sequences, lengths, order, timing information, and other seemingly innocuous features can uniquely identify a site
+> A set of methods to uniquely identify destination websites based on metadata and/or patterns in communication traffic observed between the client and entry relay.
+Packet sequences, lengths, order, timing information, and other seemingly innocuous features can uniquely identify a site.
 #### Examples
 - kNN[^knn] (k-nearest neighbours): Leverages features extracted from packet sequences to distinguish web pages
 - CUMUL[^cumul] (CUMULative representation): Support vector machine (SVM) using cumulated packet size to represent load behaviour
 - kFP[^kfp] (k-nearest neighbours Finger Printing): Random forests and kNN trained on fingerprints of clearnet traffic between specific web pages in order to classify encrypted traffic
 - DF[^df] (Deep Fingerprint): A high-precision deep Convolutional Neural Network (CNN) classifier
 ### 3. Browser Fingerprinting
 > A method to uniquely identify a user based on their browser and device setup; ex.
-OS, graphics card, screen dimensions, language, order of fonts installed, HTTP headers, time zone, browser plugins can identify users with 99% accuracy in some cases[^fingerprintaccuracy]
+OS, graphics card, screen dimensions, language, order of fonts installed, HTTP headers, time zone, browser plugins can identify users with 99% accuracy in some cases[^fingerprintaccuracy].

 > [!note] Note
 > Even if the client makes small changes (installing new fonts, moving time zone, etc.), they are still highly identifiable
 ### 4. Canvas Fingerprinting
-> A method to uniquely identify a user by asking them (their browser, that is) to draw an image on a canvas (hidden in the DOM), then retrieves that image
+> A method to uniquely identify a user by asking them (their browser, that is) to draw an image on a canvas (hidden in the DOM), then retrieves that image.

 > [!note] Note
 > This is **VERY** unique across different computers (anti-aliasing, how they draw colours, etc.)